What is Coercive Control?

 Signs You May Be a Victim of

-You feel like you can't do anything right.
+- You feel you can't do anything right

 You are NOT responsible for fixing it!